Ulster Bank to close nine branches across Northern Ireland

 Ulster Bank said most of its customers are shifting to mobile and online banking, with about half of their customers banking entirely digitally.

-"We understand and recognise that digital solutions aren't right for everyone or every situation, and that when we close branches we have to make sure that no-one is left behind," the spokesman said.
+"We understand and recognise that digital solutions aren't right for everyone or every situation, and that when we close branches we have to make sure that no-one is left behind," the bank said.

 "We take our responsibility seriously to support the people who face challenges in moving online, so we are investing to provide them with support and alternatives that work for them."